fomightez/structurework/python_scripts/README.md

 **Python scripts by Wayne Decatur for working with biological structure data.**

+Be sure to **also see the 'Related' section below, as some of processing of PDB files and related data haven't been made into stand-alone scripts but are useful** for working with PDB files and related structure information.

 - multiple_model_PDB_file_splitter.py

 >Takes a formatted pdb file with multiple models and splits each model into individual files.
 You specify the file with multiple models in the call to the program.